 These strategies aren't just theory—they're proven psychological principles that influence human decision-making.

 When you apply them to your job search, you stop being "just another applicant" and start being someone memorable.
+For the full system, including how to apply these principles to salary negotiations, read our guide to salary negotiation scripts that actually work.

 Want a personalized strategy based on your unique strengths?
 Our AI-powered career blueprint analyzes your profile and creates a custom action plan using all seven of these psychological principles—plus dozens more.